powertac/powertac-server/README.md

 1. [Node.js][]: We use Node to run a development web server and build the project.
    Depending on your system, you can install Node either from source or as a pre-packaged bundle.
+2. [Yarn][]: We use Yarn to manage Node dependencies.
+   Depending on your system, you can install Yarn either from source or as a pre-packaged bundle.

-After installing Node, you should be able to run the following command to install development tools (like [Bower][] and [BrowserSync][]).
-You will only need to run this command when dependencies change in package.json.
+After installing Node, you should be able to run the following command to install development tools.
+You will only need to run this command when dependencies change in `package.json`.

-    npm install
+    yarn install

 We use [Gulp][] as our build system.
 Install the Gulp command-line tool globally with:

-    npm install -g gulp
+    yarn global add gulp-cli

 Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.